Kikaider

 Kikaider (キカイダー, Kikaidā) is a manga series written and illustrated by Shotaro Ishinomori.
 A two-season tokusatsu series titled Android Kikaider (Kikaider 01 in season 2) was produced by Toei Company and Ishimori Productions in early 1970s.
 A 18-episode anime series based on the manga was created by Radix in early 2000s.
 The tokusatsu series from 1972 is especially popular in Hawaii.

-The anime series aired in the United States on Cartoon Network’s Adult Swim Action in 2003.
-The complete DVD series is available with English subtitles through JN Productions.
+The anime series aired in the United States on Cartoon Network's Adult Swim Action in 2003.
+The complete DVD series was available with English subtitles through JN Productions.

 Publication

 The manga series was serialized in Bessatsu Shōnen Sunday (and later Weekly Shōnen Sunday) from 1972 to 1974, with its chapters collected into 6 tankōbon volumes.

-A remake of the original manga called Kikaider: Code 02 (キカイダー／CODE.02, Kikaidā Kōdo Zero Tsū) showing more detailed illustrations compared to the simple design of the original manga was released with a total of 7 tankōbon volumes published by Kadokawa Shoten.
+A remake of the original manga called Kikaider: Code 02 (キカイダー / CODE.02, Kikaidā Kōdo Zero Tsū) showing more detailed illustrations compared to the simple design of the original manga was released with a total of 7 tankōbon volumes published by Kadokawa Shoten.
 The story was written and illustrated by Meimu.
 The manga was licensed by CMX Manga for the English version.

-Another remake created by Meimu is Inazuman vs. Kikaider (イナズマンＶＳキカイダー, Inazuman Bui Esū Kikaidā).
+Another remake created by Meimu is Inazuman vs. Kikaider (イナズマンVSキカイダー, Inazuman Bui Esū Kikaidā).
 The manga serves as an alternate sequel to Kikaider: Code 02.
 The manga was based on Inazuman chapter "The Boy with the Guitar" and mainly follows Inazuman's story.